shiftyrose/shifty/README.md

 `Idea From: Town of Us Reactivated`<br>

 #### Role Description
 When the Veteran is attacked while on Alert, the attack will backfire resulting in the attacker's death.
-Use the Pet button to activate the Veteran's ability.<br>
+Use the Pet button to activate the Veteran's ability.
 Pro Tip - Make sure you have enough room for the Pet animation!<br>

 ### Game Options
 |         Name           |                             Description                             |     Type     |  Default  |